Same-sex marriage in Argentina

-Same-sex marriage in Argentina has been legal since July 22, 2010.
-A bill to legalize same-sex marriage was passed by the Chamber of Deputies on May 5, 2010, and by the Senate on July 15.
-President Cristina Fernández de Kirchner gave her assent on July 21, and the law went into effect the following day.
+Same-sex marriage has been legal in Argentina since July 22, 2010.
+Bills to legalize same-sex marriage were introduced to the National Congress in 2009 by deputies from the Socialist and New Encounter parties.
+Following much discussion, a unified bill passed the Chamber of Deputies on May 5, 2010, by a vote of 126 to 110, and the Senate on July 15 by 33 votes to 27.
+President Cristina Fernández de Kirchner signed the bill into law on July 21, and it went into effect the following day.
+Polling indicates that a majority of Argentines support the legal recognition of same-sex marriage.
+Argentina was the first country in South America and Latin America, the second in the Americas, the second in the Hispanic world, the second in the Southern Hemisphere and the tenth in the world to legalize same-sex marriage.

-Argentina was the first country in Latin America, the second in the Americas and the Hispanic world, and the second in the Southern Hemisphere to legalize same-sex marriage.
-It was the tenth country worldwide to do so.
-Civil unions have also been available nationwide since 2015, providing some of the rights of marriage.
+Civil unions providing some of the rights and benefits of marriage have been available nationwide since 2015.
+Before this, some jurisdictions had enacted civil union laws, including the Autonomous City of Buenos Aires and the province of Río Negro.